silleknarf/art-master/README.md

 CONTRIBUTING
 ============

 Art Master is written in python and JS backed by a MySQL database.
+It is built as docker images, so far just the service has been converted to a docker image.

 Get the code: